ssupshub/ssupshub/README.md

 **Security:** Hands-on with ethical hacking using Kali Linux and other security tools.

 **Databases:** Proficient in managing and working with databases like MongoDB, MySQL, PostgreSQL, and Redis.

+**Cloud Computing:** Skilled in designing, deploying, and managing cloud infrastructure using AWS, Azure, and Google Cloud Platform (GCP).

 ## ⚙️ DevOps Tools & Technologies